Do you want to write a novel but are unsure how to write good fiction? Let's look at the skills you need to do it well.

 No one wants to read two characters talking about nothing.
 Dialogue showcases your characters’ personality as well, and bad dialogue means bad characters, no matter how pretty their “golden hair” and “emerald eyes” are.

-A useful habit to get into when writing dialogue is to set a goal for a scene with dialogue.
+A useful habit to get into when writing scenes with dialogue is to set a goal for the scene.
 Where do your characters start talking and where do you want them to end up?
+How can you pair action with dialogue?

 Is the goal of the conversation to discuss a problem and reach a solution?
-Is it to show how much two characters love each other?
+Maybe the goal is to show how much two characters love each other?
 Is it for the readers to understand a particular aspect of their personality and situation?

 Once you understand where you want your characters to end up after the conversation is over, you'll have a much better idea of what needs (and doesn't need) to be said.